The Red and the White

-The Red and the White (Csillagosok, katonák) is a 1967 film directed by Miklós Jancsó and dealing with the Russian Civil War.
+The Red and the White (Csillagosok, katonák) is a 1967 war drama film directed by Miklós Jancsó and dealing with the Russian Civil War.
 The original Hungarian title, Csillagosok, katonák, can be translated as "Stars on their Caps" (literally "Stars, soldiers"), which, as with a number of Jancsó film titles, is a quote from a song.
 The film was listed to compete at the 1968 Cannes Film Festival, but the festival was canceled due to the events of May 1968 in France.
 It was voted as "Best Foreign Film of 1969" by the French Syndicate of Cinema Critics.

 The film, a Soviet-Hungarian co-production, was originally commissioned to celebrate the 50th anniversary of the October Revolution in Russia in which the Bolsheviks seized power.
 However, Jancsó chose to set the action two years later in 1919 and showed Hungarian irregulars supporting the Communist "Reds" in fighting the Tsarist "Whites" as the two sides battled for control in the hills overlooking the Volga river.
 As well as deviating on the required setting, Jancsó also chose to use a radically different approach to the film than that expected.
 Rather than shooting a hagiographic account of the birth of Soviet Communism, Jancsó produced a profoundly anti-heroic film that depicts the senseless brutality of the Russian Civil War specifically and all armed combat in general.